 What is an Agricultural Inspector?

-The job of an agricultural inspector is to evaluate and monitor that agricultural practices follow state and federal regulations regarding food safety and public health.
-They inspect and quantify the amount of fertilizers, pesticides or herbicides used in plantations or farms and compare it with the reference values allowed by authorities.
+Agricultural inspectors keep agricultural practices in check by making sure they follow state and federal regulations for food safety and public health.
+They inspect the amount of fertilizers, pesticides, or herbicides used in plantations or farms and compare it with what is allowed by authorities.

 What does an Agricultural Inspector do?